-- Fulfill the role of incident command staff for level 1, 2 and 3 emergencies - Activate and respond to level 1 and 2 emergencies - Manage the regional incident command post - Ensure notification of appropriate external regulatory agencies. - Assign employees and workers to public safety roles (rovers, telephoners, road blockers, air monitors and reception center staff) - Establish the objectives for level 1 and 2 emergencies - Assign qualified individuals to fil the command and general staff roles during an emergency - Ensure field operations staff are trained to respond to emergencies - Participate in tabletop/functional exercises every year - Review the area emergency response plans with all operations personnel at least once per year - Participate in full scale exercises every three years. - Report emergency incidents as per the Incident Reporting procedure
+- Fulfill the role of incident command staff for level 1, 2 and 3 emergencies. - Activate and respond to level 1, 2 and 3 emergencies. - Activate the regional incident command post for level 1, 2 and 3 emergencies. - Ensure notification of appropriate external regulatory agencies.

+- Assign employees and workers to public safety roles (rovers, telephoners, road blockers, air monitors and reception center staff) - Establish the objectives for level 1, 2 and 3 emergencies. - Assign qualified individuals to fil the command and general staff roles during an emergency. - Ensure field operations staff are trained to respond to emergencies. - Participate in tabletop/functional exercises every year. - Review the area emergency response plans with all operations personnel at least once per year. - Participate in full scale exercises every three years. - Report emergency incidents as per the Incident Reporting procedure.